vpreethi05/Problem-Solving-with-Scripting-Final/README.md

 📦 Dependencies

-Dependencies listed in:
+All dependencies are listed in:

 requirements.txt

+Install using:

+pip install -r requirements.txt

 🤖 AI Usage Disclosure

-AI assistance (ChatGPT, OpenAI) was used only to improve wording, explanations, and formatting.
+AI assistance (ChatGPT / OpenAI) was used only to refine academic wording, improve explanations, and help with LaTeX and documentation formatting.

-All algorithms, implementation, and code development were performed by the author.
+All algorithms, logic, implementation, and testing were developed by the author.